Guide

 Download BGP data from public collectors and run an analysis:

-bin/ze-analyze analyze download # fetch latest data
+bin/ze-analyze download # fetch latest data

-bin/ze-analyze analyze attributes test/internet/latest-bview.gz # attribute repetition analysis
+bin/ze-analyze attributes test/internet/latest-bview.gz # attribute repetition analysis

 Data Sources